-330-5.2.1 General: Provide an asphalt paver that is self-propelled, can be steered, and is equipped with a receiving and distribution hopper and a mechanical screed.
+330-5.2.1 General: Provide a self-propelled asphalt paver that can be steered, and is equipped with a receiving and distribution hopper and a mechanical screed.
 Use a mechanical screed capable of adjustment to regulate the depth of material spread and to produce the desired cross-section.